rbnhmll/vue-workshop/vueJS_workshop.md

 </style>
 ```

+>**Note** ☝
+  > Note that we've have included the `lang` attrubute, and assigned `sass`.
+This will allow us to use the SASS syntax inside of our styles.
+The SASS package was pre-installed in these starter files.
+  >
+  > Additionally, we have a `scoped` attribute, which will insure that these styles pertain to this component alone.
+Without this, they would apply globally.

 ### Add component to `Search.vue`

 In order to see this component in our app, we need to import it and render it on the page.
 We're going to use this component inside of `Search.vue`, because it will directly effect what we are searching for.